polizoto/readMe-Generator/readMe.md

 # readMe-Generator

-This node app prompts the user to answer questions about project / app and will produce a professional ReadMe file.
+This node app prompts the user to answer questions about a project / app and will produce a professional ReadMe file.

 ## Features